 He considered his atheism to be an integral part of his revolutionary suit of armour.
 But now he wondered about his choices.

-"How much time have we got?" asked Richards.
+"How much time have we got?" asked Timmins.

 "I dont know.
 They could move on her at any time.
 Why?"

 "Marriage takes time," he warned.
-Richards was married and knew all about the business.
+Timmins was married and knew all about the business.

 "Theres also the problem of publicity," he added.